-Generic personal finance advice has always garnered some derision, but lately there’s been more of a backlash.
-The loudest voices have belonged to millennials, many of whom have struggled with their finances and now (understandably) bristle when told how much money they "should" have in the bank.
+Generic personal finance advice has always garnered some derision, but lately, there’s been more of a backlash.
+The loudest voices have belonged to millennials, many of whom have struggled with their finances and now bristle when told how much money they "should" have in the bank.

-It’s crucial to remember: This is personal finance.
-As always, the key word is personal.
+It’s crucial to remember that this is personal finance.
+As always, the key word is "personal."
 A rule of thumb exists because people love a good benchmark to compare ourselves to, but falling short of the benchmark isn’t an indictment against your character.
-These rules of thumb can’t account for every unique situation you’ve face; it’s simply a recommendation to the masses, without any nuance.
+These rules of thumb can’t account for every unique situation you’ve faced; it’s simply a recommendation to the masses, without any nuance.

 With that said, let's look at some of the most popular rules of thumb in personal finance, and consider whether they should still be used as guideposts in your financial plan.

 It’s the rule of thumb heard around the world, or at least mercilessly mocked on Twitter by users who aren't on pace to save anywhere near that much.
 This particular rule has been recently attributed to Fidelity Investments, though Fidelity is far from the first to advise such a seemingly high savings goal.
 In fact, traditional wisdom taught to Certified Financial Planners in the Fundamentals of Financial Planning textbook maintains a 35-year-old should have saved 1.6 to 1.8 times his or her salary.